 Directors

-Martha Allen, Ph.D., Director
+Martha Allen, Ph.D., Co-Director

-Elana Anderson, Ph.D., Associate Director
+Elana Anderson, Ph.D., Co-Director

 Martha Leslie Allen, began working full time with the Women’s Institute for Freedom of the Press at the end of 1975.
 The previous year she had put together the first Directory of Women’s Media and Index of Media Report to Women.
 Fourteen more annual editions of the Directory would follow in the seventies and eighties, and resumed again annually 2002-2017.